• Airbag warning light is on

 • B0020

-The B0018 code is triggered when the airbag control module detects a fault in the driver frontal airbag deployment loop.
-This could be due to a short or open circuit, or a problem with the airbag itself or its connectors.
+The B0018 code is set when the airbag control module detects a fault in the deployment control circuit for the center frontal airbag.
+This could be due to a malfunction in the wiring, connectors, or the airbag control module itself.

 • OBD-II scanner